Loxoz/EmitX/README.md

 console.log(client.events); // use 'console.log(JSON.stringify(client.events));' instead if you want to be a
                             // text (but you wouldn't see the functions)

-// and emit an event to test:
+// and emit a test event:
 // <variable>.emit(eventname, [argument]) || aliases: <variable>.fire(...)
 client.emit("test", "hello world");
 // Console return: "Event 'test' emitted with argument: hello world"